RACE-Game/race/README.md

 # Project Status

-Work in progress, not ready for contribution yet.
+Work in progress, not ready to accept contributions yet.

 # Architecture Overview

 ## Game bundle

-Games are built as side-effect free state machine for core logic, compiled to WebAssembly, and loaded by both servers and clients.
+Games are built as a side-effect free state machine for core logic, compiled to WebAssembly, and loaded by both servers and clients.

 ## Server

-The servers are standardized and generalized, serve game bundles.
+The servers are standardized and generalized, serving game bundles.
 Each game on each server can be executed in two modes: `Transactor` or `Validator`.

 With `Transactor` mode, the server sends transactions.
-With `Validator` mode, the server validates game progress and contribute to randomization.
+With `Validator` mode, the server validates game progress and contributes to randomization.

-Game requires to be served by a cluster of independent servers that confirm consensus reached in a decentralized way.
+Game must be served by a cluster of independent servers that confirm the consensus reached in a decentralized way.

 ## Hidden Knowledge